 Carbon Robotics

-• Carbon Robotics has launched LaserWeeder, an innovative device that employs artificial intelligence to enable the robot to instantly identify and eliminate weeds using thermal energy while in movement.
-The company has also filed two patents, one for laser weed eradication and the other for object detection
+- Carbon Robotics has launched LaserWeeder, an innovative device that uses artificial intelligence to enable the robot to instantly identify and eliminate weeds while in motion using thermal energy.
+The company has also filed two patents, one for laser weed eradication and the other for object detection.

 Other Patents held by Carbon Robotics